Report a problem

 Could not attach a screenshot — send without it

-Bristol: '666' caravan causes trouble and 30 van dwellers ordered to leave
+Bristol: Mystery caravan with '666' and eviction of 30 van dwellers

-Bristol: '666' caravan causes trouble and 30 van dwellers ordered to leave
+Bristol: Mystery caravan with '666' and eviction of 30 van dwellers

-A court has ordered about 30 van and caravan dwellers to leave Goodneston Road in Bristol within 24 hours.
-The decision follows complaints about anti-social behaviour, arson and road obstructions since 2025.
+A court has ordered around 30 van and caravan dwellers to leave Goodneston Road in Bristol within 24 hours.
+The ruling follows complaints of anti-social behaviour, arson, and highway obstructions dating back to 2025.

 Aggregated by OpenVan.camp from the public sources listed below, with AI-assisted translation and summary.
 We always link to the original source.
 Machine translation may differ from the original -- check the source for important details.
 Images and content remain the property of their respective owners.
 Copyright information